floweredscarf/su25/labs/lab09/index.md

 root node.
 We say that this tree has a *branching factor* of two as each node contains two children.
 It takes a constant number of instructions to evaluate the conditional, addition operator, and the return statement as denoted by the `1` to the upper-right of each node.
-(Note that you may see call trees with Nodes' input size and work performed in opposite positions.
+(Note that you may see call trees with nodes' input size and work performed in opposite positions.
 Be sure to understand what the numbers in your call tree represent.)

 We can see this pattern occurs for all nodes in the tree: each node performs the same constant number of operations if we don't consider recursive calls.
 If